 The entries are the mean find_successor response time (fs_resp), mean download time of the whole file (tot_av), the number of download requests rejected because of the parallel upload limit (upl_lim), and the number of Chord error messages (Cho_err) (times in seconds).
+These numbers do not yet tell much about the performance of the algorithms we are interested in.
 The differences in find_successor response times may be due to small improvements made into the software or simply to load variations in PlanetLab.

-The nodes logged all their chunk transfers and other events of interest.
+However, the nodes also logged all their chunk transfers and other events of interest.
 Since the PlanetLab hosts have reasonably well synchronized clocks, the logged events could be easily combined to produce pictures of the growths of (i) the number of copies of each chunk, (ii) the number of chunks in possession of each peer, and (iii) the number of uploads performed by each peer.
 These plots provided interesting qualitative insight into each of the three algorithm combinations.
 On the other hand, the three runs with each combination produced quite similar pictures, except for the behavior of some individual hosts probably suffering from PlanetLab overload.

 Let us start with the case that both RFA and distribution estimation were applied.
 Fig. 6 shows that it took about 1600 seconds before all chunks were copied from the seeder at least once.
 After a chunk has been uploaded from the seeder, the number of its copies grows very fast, until it reaches an average level.
 After 2000 seconds, the distribution of chunk copies is roughly uniform.
 Fig. 7 shows that the nodes collect chunks very regularly, except for one node which lags behind in the last phase.
 The upload picture Fig. 8 reveals that in the "end game" phase only the seeder performs uploads.
-The seeder is more active in uploads than the other nodes because it tries to maintain a maximal number of parallel uploads, in our case three (see Section III).
+The seeder is more active in uploads than the other nodes because it tries to maintain a maximal number of parallel uploads, in our case three (see Section 3).
 The upload processes are very regular, thanks to the RFA.

-Fig. 6.
-Growth of chunk copies in time, with RFA and distribution estimation.
-One curve for each chunk.
+Figure 6: Growth of chunk copies, with RFA and distribution estimation.
 (Test number 56.)

 Let us now look how the performance changes when RFA is switched off, and the peers encounter each other directly according to find_successor(random) commands.
 The difference of the upload curves in Fig. 9 and those of the previous picture is dramatic.
 Without RFA, the upload curves have different slopes, depending on their ID's distance from their predecessor's ID.
-Interestingly, even the distribution estimation (1) seems to lose its effect, as indicated by Fig. 10 (we even observe a rare chunk phenomenon "in nature").
-Since the seeder does not announce itself as it does with RFA, the
+Interestingly, even the distribution estimation (1) seems to lose its effect, as indicated by Fig. 10.
+Since the seeder does not announce itself as it does with RFA, the peers may have difficulties in finding it, if its Chord-position happens to be unlucky.
+Moreover, we observe a rare chunk phenomenon "in nature".